Jihani-31/Jihani-31/README.md

 - 👋 Hi, I’m Jihani Nanayakkara
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning PHP,Java and MachineLearning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com/in/jihani-nanayakkara